adrorocker/tmt/README.md

 ## 📄 License

 This project is released under the **MIT License**.
+See the [LICENSE](./LICENSE) file for details.
 Feel free to use, fork, or adapt it.

 ---